 Students will have the opportunity to develop a clearly focused dissertation plan, and to acquire the necessary knowledge, understanding, and skills to write the dissertation.

-The list of MA modules varies slightly from year to year due to staff changes and so on.
+The list of MA modules varies slightly from year to year.
 Here is a sample of some representative modules for the year 2017-18.

 Taught Philosophy Modules